James-Fleming12/ReShop/README.md

     - Migrated with `npx prisma migrate` and pushed with `npx prisma db push` (`npx prisma db pull` can be used in the websocket to update schema)
 4. Mobile:
     - Yet to be developed
+5. Admin Interface:
+    - The Solid server (`npm start`) needs to be ran, then the electron app (`npm run electron`) can be started
+    - Once in production Electron Forge will bundle it all together into one app

 ## Testing:
 1. Cypress (End to End, contained in Client):